Alex-Symonds/Adminas-React/README.md

 Users must select addresses from an address book and are not given the ability to create or update addresses via the New or Job pages.
 This is because when a user's mind is on the task of processing an order they're probably not giving much consideration to how they can help maintain a pristine address book.
 Adminas keeps these two tasks completely separate in the hope of avoiding the same Site appearing half a dozen times under slightly different names because users kept forgetting what they'd called it and decided it'd be faster to re-enter the Site than find it.

 ### Restrictive product descriptions on documents
-Adminas doesn't allow users to edit product descriptions (outside of Django admin); it doesn't allow users to group JobItems and display a group name and subtotal on the document; it complains if users fail to include all JobItems on documents.
-These features are missing because of the two types of documents output by Adminas and how these interact with the most common reasons for wanting to edit a product description.
+Adminas doesn't allow users to edit product descriptions (outside of Django admin) because of the two types of documents output by Adminas and how these interact with the most common reasons for wanting to edit a product description.

 The most common reasons for wanting to amend a product description are:
 1. To match the customer's description or layout